 - Bike along the Olympic Discovery Trail – A dog-friendly trail perfect for biking, hiking, or walking.

-- Explore the Twilight Forever museum – When in Forks, right?
+- Explore the Twilight Forever museum – It’s actually a lot cooler than you’d think!

 - Walk downtown Port Angeles and explore the shops – My personal favorites are MOSS and Odyssey Bookshop.